Protect Yourself in a Truck Accident

 Looking for information about the common causes of truck accidents?
 Every year, the Federal Motor Carrier Safety Administration reviews thousands of truck accidents and gleans valuable data from them to determine their causes.
 For every truck accident, the FMCSA collects data on over 1,000 causes of truck accidents, including things like the behavior of the truck driver before the crash, during the crash, weather conditions, road conditions and more.
 During this review, the FMCSA also looked at each crash to identify a critical event, which is defined as the event that put the truck:

-As truck accident attorneys, we read this to be an interesting definition of the cause of a truck accident.
-The failure leading to the truck being placed on a course making the collision unavoidable.
-Determining that critical factor would be key to determining the cause of a truck accident.
-Included in this assessment are major contributing factors such as driver error, equipment failure or weather conditions.
+As truck accident attorneys, we know that the simplicity of this definition fails to capture the complexity of the legal issues.
+As truck accident lawyers, we know that included in this assessment are major contributing factors such as driver error, equipment failure or weather conditions.
 At Sawan & Sawan, our family of truck accident attorneys has reviewed this data in an effort to better understand the most common causes of truck accidents.
 Let’s take a look at some of the most common causes of truck accidents in America.

 The first category of most common truck accidents are collisions that occur because a truck left their lane of travel and went into another lane or off the road.
 Over one third of all truck accidents involved the truck leaving it’s lane of travel.
 As truck accident lawyers, we point this out many times for purposes of preventing truck accidents.
 If you are driving on the road with trucks, always keep a safe and assured distance.
 With your knowledge of lane shifting as one of the major causes of truck accidents, be alert for trucks switching lanes or drifting outside their lanes and take safety precautions to avoid an accident.
 In almost 33% of truck accidents a lane shift is partly or entirely at fault, so being on the lookout for this specific truck maneuver could keep you safe out there.
 If you do get into a truck accident, call us now for a free consultation.